kouylty/cmu15213-csapp-labs-and-textbook/README.md

 Created by kouylty, at 2024/12/30.

-This repository serves as a personal study record of cmu15-213, Introduction to Computer Systems.
+This repository serves as a personal study record of cmu15-213, Computer Systems: A programmer's Perspective.
+It contains my trajectory of solving the labs and my notes when reading the textbook.

+In this readme below, I record some notes about the environment settings, from the easy building of the linux system, to the particular lab environment adjustments.

 Course website: https://www.cs.cmu.edu/~213/